 Dr. Luft and her colleagues used the so-called transcranial direct current stimulation (tDCS) technique to stimulate creativity in 60 participants. tDCS is a form of neurostimulation, or neuromodulation, that involves sending weak electric currents directly to the cortex using electrodes.
-The technique can inhibit or activate neural activity, and it has been used in neuropsychiatry and clinical rehabilitation.
+The

 In this experiment, the electrodes were soaked in saline solution and placed over the scalp of the participants in order to modulate a brain region called the left dorsolateral prefrontal cortex (DLPFC), which plays a crucial role in thinking and reasoning.

 This brain area is also involved in working memory - that is, the brain's ability to temporarily hold and process new information - as well as in decision-making and social interaction.
 Furthermore, the DLPFC is key for cognitive control, including self-control.

 Dr. Luft explains the relationship between the DLPFC and creativity:

 "We solve problems by applying rules we learn from experience, and the DLPFC plays a key role in automating this process.
 It works fine most of the time, but fails spectacularly when we encounter new problems which require a new style of thinking - our past experience can indeed block our creativity.
 To break this mental fixation, we need to loosen up our learned rules."

 Using tDCS, the researchers managed to alternately suppress and activate the DLPFC.
 They examined the participants' creativity by asking them to solve problems such as "matchsticks puzzles."
 Such tasks are great for assessing creativity; they require a flexible and creative approach to arithmetic and algebra.